tzinke/PumpTimer/README.md

 # Pool Pump Timer Instructions
-A timer for my pool pump using a PIC12 microcontroller and a custom-made PCB
+A timer for my pool pump using a PIC12 microcontroller and a custom-made PCB.

-To whomever lives in our house after us:
 I made this pump timer myself for fun and to save some money vs buying a commercial one.

-These are the instructions for use.
+These are the instructions for use for whoever lives in our house after us.

 Also, might go without saying, but everything is exposed here (including a 220-volt drop between two of the wires at the bottom of the timer). **DO NOT TOUCH ANY OF THOSE WIRES WITHOUT TURNING THE BREAKER OFF**.